Antor1155/ChromeExtension--youtube_time_stamp/README.md

 <br>

 <h1 align="center">Extension will remember all your bookmarks</h1>
-<h2 align="center"> Even after the browser is closed  or the system switched off</h2>
+<h2 align="center">seperately for different videos; even after the browser is closed  or the system switched off</h2>

 <br>
 <br>